From farmer’s markets to traditional Swedish dining, AMAGAZINE has got your trip to Stockholm covered

 One of the world’s favourite Swedish exports is, of course, ABBA: no trip to Stockholm would be complete then without visiting the ABBA Museum.
 Not only can you see their legendary stage costumes and loads of memorabilia, but you can actually take the stage with ABBA themselves, well, 3D avatars of the famous foursome.
 Sing your heart out to your favourite ABBA jams and come away with a video of your epic performance.

-This stylish galleria is home to a great mix of niche boutiques, like Rodebjer and Posh Living, as well as international brands like Ralph Lauren, along with loads of cool restaurants.
+The stylish MOOD is home to a great mix of niche boutiques, like Rodebjer and Posh Living, as well as international brands like Ralph Lauren.
 Make sure to save time to look at the gorgeous modern art dotted around the building too.

 Every Saturday from August to October, the Södermalm district plays host to a farmer’s market.
 Live like the locals and see traders selling organic, locally produced fruit and vegetables.
-Homemade honeys and jams make for a scrumptious souvenir from your time in Stockholm.
+Homemade honey and jam make for scrumptious souvenirs from your time in Stockholm.